Skip to content

 As a security best practice for private subnets, verify the following settings:

-• The security group that's attached to your VPC endpoint's network interface allows TCP port 443 inbound traffic from the security group that's attached to your instance.
+• The security group attached to your VPC endpoint's network interface allows TCP port 443 inbound traffic from the security group that's attached to your instance.

-• The security group that's attached to your instance allows TCP port 443 outbound traffic to the private IP address for your VPC endpoint's network interface.
+• The security group attached to your instance allows TCP port 443 outbound traffic to the private IP address for your VPC endpoint's network interface.

 Verify the setup for Default Host Management Configuration